The moon sits over Gates Tower with the loggia illuminated. A tent sits in the foreground on Mac Field.

 Reunion Planning Resources

-Thank you for volunteering to plan your next Grinnell reunion!
-The Office of Development and Alumni Relations, the College, and the Alumni Council are grateful for your dedication of time and energy to this task.
+Thank you for your interest in helping to plan your next Grinnell reunion!
+The Office of Development and Alumni Relations, the College, and the Alumni Council are very grateful for your dedication of time and energy to this task.

 For over 140 years, Grinnellians from around the world have gathered on campus each summer for this beloved annual tradition.
 We look forward to joining you in creating a reunion that strengthens your classmates’ ties to Grinnell and to each other, reawakens that part of you and your classmates that remains forever connected to our campus, and helps assure the future of the College.